aslatt13/Adidas-Autocheckout/README.md

 	  	password (adidas cart password)

-	8. The script will open chrome browser, login, ad=nd navigate to the cart.
+	8. The script will open chrome browser, login, and navigate to the cart.
 It will ask if the item in cart is correct and 		     if you want to proceed.

 	9. If so, it will fill in you details automatically.